 As a software engineer, there are a few things you can consider having a Home Lab for.

 I was interested in the first four reasons above.
 Also, these are some of the reasons that I could find.
 There may be some other reasons which would make it feasible for you to set up a Home Lab.

 This is one of the most important factors for many, if not all.
 You first need to decide how much you are willing to spend, before you embark on this journey.
 As with many home labs, it is very easy to start pouring down money into your setup with no end in sight.
 Based on the hardware you choose, some of the equipment costs thousands of dollars.
 On the other hand, you may even be able to set one up without spending any money, depending on the old hardware you have lying around.
-Hence it is very important to decide on a budget for yourself & try to stick with it.
+Hence it is very important to decide on a budget for yourself and try to stick with it.

 This is a factor that often goes ignored.
-Based on the equipment you start with & as you keep upgrading your setup, your power consumption also increases.
+Based on the equipment you start with and as you keep upgrading your setup, your power consumption also increases.
 If the Home Lab setup requires a lot of power, you’d end up paying a considerable amount regularly towards your electricity bill.